 Nancy is an award-winning content creator and writes for Forbes and Thrive Global.
-She has been published and quoted in the New York Times, Crain’s New York, Businessweek, Enterpreneur.com, AOL Small Business, Smart Money TV, The Ladders, Inc., and other media.
+She has been published and quoted in the New York Times, Crain’s New York, Businessweek, Enterpreneur.com, The Ladders, Inc., and other media.

 She holds an AB in English and Psychology from the University of Michigan in Ann Arbor and a Graduate Diploma in Book Publishing from New York University.
 She also completed Kellogg’s Executive Communications program.

 She loves to mentor young people in their careers.
-The mother of two grown daughters, she is also the author of “Don’t Hook Up with the Dude in the Next Cube: 200+ Career Secrets for 20-Somethings” and the Publisher of sheBOOM, an award-winning community for women entrepreneurs.
+The mother of two grown daughters, she is also the author of “Don’t Hook Up with the Dude in the Next Cube: 200+ Career Secrets for 20-Somethings,” Embrace the Machine (a book about AI and robotics), and the Publisher of sheBOOM, an award-winning community for women entrepreneurs.
 She is involved in several non-profits championing mentorship and education.
 She is the former President of the Chappaqua-Millwood Chamber of Commerce.

 Her first entrepreneurial venture was selling hand-loomed multi-colored potholders door-to-door and running a comic book resale business with her brothers in 1964.
 She was named for Nancy Drew and Nancy Sinatra and possesses the curiosity, sleuthing powers, fearlessness, and go-go boots of her namesakes.
 Ask her what the “A” stands for and she’ll tell you (maybe).